YaqiangCao/ryder/README.md

     1. Typical pair-wise comparison:

        $ paw.py -r ref_regions.bed -c control_sample.bw -t treatment_sample.bw
-       -o results/test
+       -csf mm10.chrom.sizes -o results/test

     2. Replicate alignment:

-       $ paw.py -r peaks.bed -c rep1.bw -t rep2.bw -o results/test
+       $ paw.py -r peaks.bed -c rep1.bw -t rep2.bw -o results/test -csf
+       mm10.chrom.sizes

+    3. Estimate the fitting through spike-in data then apply                 $ paw.py -r si_peaks.bed -c si_wt.bw -t si_ko.bw -o results/si -csf
+    mm10.chrom.sizes

+       #read the background scaling factor from the line of Step 4/8, say
+       0.734

+       #read the signal region fitting parameters alpha and beta from the line
+       of Step 5/8 , say 0.934 * log2(KO) -1.433

+       $ paw.py -r peaks.bed -c wt.bw -t ko.bw -o results/data -pred 0.734
+       0.934 -1.433 -csf mm10.chrom.sizes

 Options:
-  -r TEXT       Path to a BED format file specifying the reference regions.
+  -r TEXT                         Path to a BED format file specifying the
-                These regions are assumed to have no change between samples.
+                                  reference regions.
+These regions are assumed
+                                  to have no change between samples.
 Each region must have at least three columns: chromosome, start, and end.
 Regions with a width less than 100 bp will be ignored.
+                                  Example: ref_regions.bed  [required]
+  -o TEXT                         Output file prefix for the results.
+The
+                                  program will generate several output files
+                                  using this prefix, including QC plots and normalized bigWig files.
+Example:
+                                  results/test  [required]
-Example: ref_regions.bed  [required] -o TEXT       Output file prefix for the results.
-The program will generate several output files using this prefix, including QC plots and normalized bigWig files.
-Example: results/test  [required] -c TEXT       Path to the control sample bigWig file.
-This file should be pre-normalized to RPM (Reads Per Million) or similar normalization with total reads.
+  -c TEXT                         Path to the control sample bigWig file.
+This
+                                  file should be pre-normalized to RPM (Reads Per Million) or similar normalization with
+                                  total reads.
 Example: control_sample.bw
                                   [required]
   -lc TEXT                        Label for the control sample.
-This label is used in plots and
+This label is
-                output messages.
-Default: 'control'
+                                  used in plots and output messages.
+Default:
+                                  'control'
   -t TEXT                         Path to the treatment sample bigWig file.
-This file should be
-                pre-normalized to RPM (Reads Per Million).
-Example: treatment_sample.bw  [required]
+                                  This file should be pre-normalized to RPM (Reads Per Million).
+Example:
+                                  treatment_sample.bw  [required]
   -lt TEXT                        Label for the treatment sample.
+This label
-This label is used in plots
+                                  is used in plots and output messages.
+                                  Default: 'trt'
-                and output messages.
-Default: 'trt' -ext INTEGER  Extension size (in base pairs) to define the region around reference centers used for classification with the Gaussian Mixture Model (GMM).
+  -ext INTEGER                    Extension size (in base pairs) to define the
+                                  region around reference centers used for
+                                  classification with the Gaussian Mixture
+                                  Model (GMM).
 For narrow peaks, a typical value is 10,000 bp.
-For broad peaks (e.g., H3K27me3), consider increasing this value (e.g., 50,000 bp).
+For broad peaks (e.g., H3K27me3), consider increasing this value
+                                  (e.g., 50,000 bp).
+  -mode [norm|lr]                 Specifies the method used to draw the
+                                  distribution of target sample to reference
+                                  sample.
+Available options are norm (z-score
+                                  like with log2 signal) and lr (linear fitting with log2 signal).
+Default is norm.
+                                  Chose the one that final normalized
+                                  aggregated signal shows the same level.
+  -pred <FLOAT FLOAT FLOAT FLOAT>...
+                                  Skip the modeling step and use previously estimated background/signal scaling factors
+                                  (from Step 4/8) and log2 data linear fitting parameters (alpha and beta, from Step 5/8), such as those derived from spike-in data.
-  -csf TEXT     Path to the chromosome size file, which is required to convert
+  -csf TEXT                       Path to the chromosome size file, which is
-                bedGraph files to bigWig format.
+                                  required to convert bedGraph files to bigWig format.
 This file can be generated using the 'fetchChromSizes' command.
-Example: chrom.sizes
+Example:
-                [required]
+                                  chrom.sizes  [required]
-  -p INTEGER    Number of CPUs to be used for parallel processing.
-Increasing
+  -p INTEGER                      Number of CPUs to be used for parallel
-                this value can reduce processing time if multiple cores are available.
+                                  processing.
+Increasing this value can reduce
+                                  processing time if multiple cores are
+                                  available.
 Default: 2.
   -h, --help                      Show this message and exit.
 ```